EsFrost/m2i_projet/README.md

-Website inspired by viewbug (Next.js and Node.js)
+Website inspired by viewbug (Next.js and Node.js and MySQL or MariaDB)